zpangwin/linux-gaming-notes/risen2/README.md

     env WINEPREFIX="$PFXD" WINEARCH=win32 wine wineboot
     # -> if you get prompted about installing mono, agree and wait it out (takes awhile)

+    # if you would like to sandbox your wine dir so that the following are NOT used:
+    #   a) Z:\ mapping which allows windows apps to more easily view your linux / filesystem.
+    #   b) C:/users/${USER}/ symlinks to your linux home subfolders
+    # then use:
+    env WINEPREFIX="$PFXD" winetricks sandbox

+    # install dependencies needed by the game
     env WINEPREFIX="$PFXD" winetricks vcrun2005 d3dx9 physx win7 d3dcompiler_43 corefonts gdiplus vcrun6 d3dx9_43

     # fix for wine bug #50867 which affects wine staging 6.5